 The Dual Edge Sampling (DES) feature causes one of the two input pairs to be routed to both ADCs.
 The other input pair is deactivated.
-One of the ADCs samples the input signal on one input clock edge (duty cycle corrected), the other samples the input signal on the other input clock edge (duty cycle corrected).
-If the device is in the 1:2 output demultiplex mode, the result is an output data rate 1/4 that of the interleaved sample rate which is twice the input clock frequency.
+One of the ADCs samples the input signal on the rising input clock edge (duty cycle corrected); the other ADC samples the input signal on the falling input clock edge (duty cycle corrected).
+If the device is in the 1:4 Demux DES Mode, the result is an output data rate 1/4 that of the interleaved sample rate, which is twice the input clock frequency.
 Data is presented in parallel on all four output buses in the following order: DQd, DId, DQ, DI.
-If the device is the non-demultiplex output mode, the result is an output data rate 1/2 that of the interleaved sample rate.
+If the device is the Non-demux DES Mode, the result is an output data rate 1/2 that of the interleaved sample rate.
 Data is presented in parallel on two output buses in the following order: DQ, DI.

-To use this feature in the non-extended control mode, allow pin 127 to float and the signal at the "I" channel input will be sampled by both converters.
+To use this feature in the Non-extended Control Mode, allow pin 127 to float and the signal at the I-channel input will be sampled by both converters.
 The Calibration Delay will then only be a short delay.

-In the extended control mode, either input may be used for dual edge sampling.
+In the Extended Control Mode, either input may be used for dual edge sampling.
 See 1.1.5.1 Dual-Edge Sampling.